jenkinsci/coverity-plugin/README.md

 #### Version 1.11.0 (January, 2018)

-*   `User` and `Password` fields are removed.
-If these properties were configured, then these configurations will be migrated into credentials automatically.
+*   User and Password fields are removed from any global Coverity Connect Server settings.
+If these properties were configured, then these configurations will be migrated into credentials in the Credential Manager Plugin automatically.
 (BZ 108097, BZ 109522)
 *   Fixed an unhandled exceptions if configured user does not have WS access permission.
 (BZ 109223)
 *   Fixed an issue where coverityResults step report incorrect number of defects retrieved from Coverity Connect.
 (BZ 112041)
 *   New option, called `AbortPipeline`, has been added to abort the pipeline flow when Coverity issues are found.
 (BZ 113560)